Acciona kicks off IPO of its energy unit, names bookrunners

-Spanish energy and infrastructure group Acciona (ANA.MC) on Monday formally kicked off the listing of its energy unit, saying it has hired banks including Credit Suisse (CSGN.S), Bank of America (BAC.N) and Banco Santander (SAN.MC) as bookrunners.
+MADRID (Reuters) - Spanish energy and infrastructure group Acciona on Monday formally kicked off the listing of its energy unit, saying it has hired banks including Credit Suisse, Bank of America and Banco Santander as bookrunners.

-Berenberg, Credit Agricole (CAGR.PA), HSBC (HSBA.L) and Societe Generale (SOGN.PA) have also been retained, it said.
+Berenberg, Credit Agricole, HSBC and Societe Generale have also been retained, it said.

 Though the energy group has still not disclosed details of its valuation range nor how much Acciona Energy plans to raise, it submitted on Monday a document with its official intention to float, without providing a calendar.